lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ## Performance and Scale

 Performance comes after correctness and clarity.
-Lily optimizes repeated work, avoids unnecessary runtime cost, and respects Luau limits without making ordinary code harder to understand.
+Lily optimizes repeated work, avoids unnecessary runtime cost, and respects Luau limits without making ordinary code more difficult to understand and reason about.

 ### 31. Performance

-After behavior and ownership are correct, Lily should consider the cost of repeating that behavior at scale.
-A small cost that is harmless during setup can become expensive when it runs every frame or across many active objects and systems.
+After correctness, ownership, and lifecycle are established, Lily should consider the cost of repeating the same work at scale.
+An operation that is insignificant during one-time setup can become expensive when it executes every frame, across large collections, or through many active systems at once.

 Performance work should focus first on repeated work rather than one-time setup work.